scalableinternetservices/ucsb_website/disclosure.md

 Bryce Boe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

+CS290B is supported by AWS in Education Grant award.